abdulsamad010/retailcore_pos_flutter/README.md

 - 👀 Displaying the matching product
 - 🗑️ Allowing the matching product to be deleted

 > **Note:** Barcode scanning is currently implemented for searching a specific product and accessing that product for deletion.
-It is not presented as a complete barcode-based checkout system.

 ---